 To carry out our mission, we offer a wide range of programs.

-In alignment with and in support of Georgia Tech and Scheller’s strategic plans, ILSI is providing leadership by engaging in actions that mobilize DE&I strategies and promote the culture change required for moving forward an equity blueprint at Tech.
-We believe that we cannot create meaningful and sustainable social impact without having DE&I at the core of our practices and programming.
+In alignment with and in support of Georgia Tech and Scheller’s strategic plans, ILSI is providing leadership by engaging in actions that mobilize inclusive excellence strategies and promote the culture change required for moving forward a blueprint at Tech.
+We believe that we cannot create meaningful and sustainable social impact without having inclusivity at the core of our practices and programming.

 We thrive on collaboration and believe that many other groups at Georgia Tech and organizations in the community have been advancing the principles we subscribe to.
 Collaborating with these partners increases our impact, and we hope to strengthen the outcome of their work.